 Secret Hunter Play Strategy

-Your general play strategy revolves about (obviously) Secrets.
+Your general play strategy revolves about two things.
+The first are (obviously) Secrets.
+And the second are Beast synergies.
+Let’s first talk about the first win condition.
 Hunter Secrets are really mana efficient, but the problem is that your opponent can play around them – you don’t control the timing they’re triggered, but they do.
 Explosive Trap is a great example.
 Paying 2 mana for 2 AoE damage (including face damage) is an amazing deal, the card would be an auto-include in every deck in the game.
 However, the problem here is that it doesn’t trigger immediately – you give your opponent time.
 And so, he can answer it by trading minions on the board first, healing them, buffing them up, or even not attack into it at all – just wait until you inevitably play something and then trade the 1-2 health minions into it.
-Rat Trap is similar – 2 mana for a 6/6 is absolutely overpowered, but this one is even easier to play around – it might take a few turns for your opponent to play 3 cards in a single turn (especially without Coin), and once he realizes that it’s Rat Trap, he might plan his turns ahead so that it never triggers, or triggers only when he can answer it.
+Freezing Trap is similar – 2 mana for a better Sap is insane, but once again, it’s the opponent who controls the minion he attacks with.
+He might ignore it completely or try to freeze a small minion instead.

 However, one of the advantages of this deck is that it play Secrets en masse.
-It’s easy to play around one once you identify it, it might be much harder to play around 2-3 at the same time, especially since this list runs 5 different Secrets.
+It’s easy to play around one once you identify it, it might be much harder to play around 2-3 at the same time, especially since this list runs five different Secrets.
 Identifying which one you’ve just played might take a while, and it might disrupt your opponent’s game plan too.
-It gets even better when you start getting random Secrets from Putricide, then your opponent has a really hard time doing anything.
+It gets even better when you play your Zul'jin and have 5 of them up at the time – even if your opponent knows which one you have at this point, it will still be hard to play around them.

-Why the deck doesn’t run Secret Plan?
-It’s quite easy, actually – it can’t be drawn with Subject 9, and you only can run so many Secrets.
+As an extra note, some of you might wonder why the deck doesn’t run Secret Plan?
+There’s a simple reason, actually – it can’t be drawn with Subject 9, and you only can run so many Secrets.
 9 Secrets this deck runs is generally more than enough, you don’t need to add more, but you really want to have at least 5 different Secrets, so Subject 9 pulls as many of them as possible.

 Secret Hunter Card Substitutions